On the Enumeration Complexity of Unions of Conjunctive Queries: Upper Bounds via Union Extensions

 \section{Upper Bounds via Union Extensions}

-In this section we generalize the notion of free-connexity to UCQs and show that such queries are in $\DelayClin$.
-We do so by introducing the concepts of \emph{union extensions} and variable sets that a single CQ can \emph{provide} to another CQ in the union in order to help evaluation.
-First, note that using known techniques~\cite[Proposition 2.38]{strozecki:thesis} a union of tractable CQs is also tractable.
+In this section, we identify tractable UCQs.
+Section~\ref{sec:unions-of-tractable-CQs} discusses unions that contain only tractable CQs.
+Section~\ref{sec:cheaters} inspects the requirements from UCQs in $\DelayClin$ and proves the Cheater's Lemma: a tool that allows us to compile several enumeration algorithms into one.
+In Section~\ref{sec:union-extensions}, we introduce the concepts of \emph{union extensions} and variable sets that a CQ can \emph{supply} in order to help the evaluation of another CQ in the union.
+We generalize the notion of free-connexity to UCQs and show that such queries are in $\DelayClin$ in Section~\ref{sec:free-connex-UCQ-tractable}.